adarshsharma11/Laravel-lumen-auth-apis/README.md

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers/Api` - Contains all the api controllers
-- `app/Http/Middleware` - Contains the JWT auth middleware
+- `app/Http/Middleware` - Contains the api auth middleware
-- `app/Http/Requests/Api` - Contains all the api form requests
 - `config` - Contains all the application configuration files
 - `database/factories` - Contains the model factory for all the models
 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder
-- `routes` - Contains all the api routes defined in api.php file
+- `routes` - Contains all the api routes defined in web.php file
 - `tests` - Contains all the application tests
 - `tests/Feature/Api` - Contains all the api tests